Dorothy Kirsten: John Douglas French Alzheimer's Foundation

 In 1982, Kirsten's husband, John "Jack" Douglas French, MD, a neurosurgeon who co-founded and served as the first director of the UCLA Brain Research Institute, was diagnosed with Alzheimer's disease.
 Kirsten ended her operatic career, and spent the rest of her life working to find a cure for her husband's degenerative brain disorder.

 In 1983, Kirsten founded the John Douglas French Alzheimer's Foundation, named in honor of her husband, with a goal to raise money for a disease that affects approximately 5.8 million Americans.
 Kirsten and the French Foundation raised money for and built the first residential facility for Alzheimer's patients in the United States, which opened in 1987.
 Dr. French, Kirsten's husband, died at the John Douglas French Center for Alzheimer's Disease in 1989.

 In 2020, the John Douglas French Alzheimer's Foundation established an endowed neurology chair at the David Geffen School of Medicine at UCLA.

 Personal

 Kirsten French was married three times.
 Her first marriage was to Edward MacKayes Oates, a radio executive, with a divorce in 1949.
-She married Eugene Chapman, the assistant dean of the UCLA Medical School, in 1951, who died three years later.
+She married Dr. Eugene Chapman, the assistant dean of the UCLA Medical School, in 1951, who died three years later.
 In 1955, she married John "Jack" Douglas French, MD, a neurosurgeon, who died in 1989.

 Kirsten French suffered a stroke on November 5, 1992 and died of complications on November 18, 1992.
 She is interred at Forest Lawn Memorial Park in Glendale, California, and is survived by two sisters, Ethel Anderson and Eleanor Parker, and a brother, George Kirsten.
 Her papers are housed at the Howard Gotlieb Archival Research Center at Boston University.